Cosmological Perturbation Theory With Background Anisotropic Curvature: Cosmological perturbations

-Where $P$ and $A$ again denote polar and axial modes, and $\nabla_{a}\nabla_{b}{\cal E}^{k}_{m}$ and $\nabla_{a}\bar{\nabla}_{b}{\cal E}^{k}_{m}$ are \emph{eigentensors} of the Laplace-Beltrami operator on the co-moving 2-surface.
+where $P$ and $A$ again denote polar and axial modes, and $\nabla_{a}\nabla_{b}{\mathcal E}^{k}_{m}$ and $\nabla_{a}\bar{\nabla}_{b}{\mathcal E}^{k}_{m}$ are \emph{eigentensors} of the Laplace-Beltrami operator on the co-moving 2-surface.
 Note that the appropriate range of $k$ need not be the same in the respective decomposition of functions, vectors, and tensors on the 2-surface.
+The decompositions (\ref{scalard}),(\ref{vectord}), and (\ref{tensord}) then allow for the decomposition of a general perturbation $\delta g_{\mu\nu}$ to the metric (\ref{back}) into polar and axial components as follows: